SUSTAINABILITY MODELS & PROJECTS

 - Four hundred acres are in permanent easements, protecting the land from development in a county that is currently seeing an influx of new development.
 This protected land will continue to provide an oasis, a sanctuary, an area where local residents and guests can go to experience nature in its wilder state.

-- We put hundreds of acres into the Conservation Reserve Enhancement Program (CREP/CRP).
+- Hundreds of acres have been placed in the Conservation Reserve Enhancement Program (CREP/CRP).
 CRP provides technical and financial assistance to landowners to address soil, water, and related natural resource concerns on their lands in an environmentally beneficial and cost-effective manner.
 CRP encourages landowners to convert highly erodible cropland and other environmentally sensitive areas to permanent cover, i.e. introducing native grasses, trees, filter strips, riparian forest buffers, wetlands, and shallow water habitats.

-- We steward the forests and protect animals with 14 acres dedicated to a Wildlife Habitat Improvement Program (WHIP), resulting in the return of beaver, wood ducks, trout, and a multitude of birds by the creation of a diverse ecosystem.
+- Fourteen acres of forests have been dedicated to protect animals in a Wildlife Habitat Improvement Program (WHIP), resulting in the return of beaver, wood ducks, trout, and a multitude of birds by the creation of a diverse ecosystem.

-- We establish sanctuary for wildlife, building brush piles that chipmunks, rabbits, snakes, squirrels and birds can hide in, have installed over 100 bluebird boxes, and 2 acres of pollinator strips to preserve threatened honeybees and wild insect pollinators, and 3 acres of monarch butterfly habitat with milkweed to help protect and support our pollinating friends.
+- A wildlife sanctuary has been maintained by building brush piles that chipmunks, rabbits, snakes, squirrels and birds can hide in, have installed over 100 bluebird boxes, and 2 acres of pollinator strips to preserve threatened honeybees and wild insect pollinators, and 3 acres of monarch butterfly habitat with milkweed to help protect and support our pollinating friends.

-- We conserve and manage water with over 160 acres of trees planted on contour lines in stream buffer zones that protect water quality in Catoctin Creek and use swales, ditches and collecting ponds to spread water out over the fields, where it can resupply groundwater.
+- 160 acres of trees planted on contour lines in stream buffer zones that protect water quality in Catoctin Creek.
+Swales, ditches, and collecting ponds spread water out over the fields, where it can resupply groundwater.

-- Our solar panels generate power to bring groundwater up for drip irrigation in the garden.
+- Solar panels generate power to bring groundwater up for drip irrigation at the herb farm.
 The solar panels on the barn also power the barn, dairy parlor event venue space, and the farmhouse with electricity to spare for others on the grid.
 Here is a link to see in real-time what amount of power is being generated.

 - Photographs of local wildlife and educational exhibits are on display in the dairy parlor.

 We embrace and are on a journey of applying the principles of regenerative agriculture.
 Excess carbon in our atmosphere is changing weather and climate patterns.
-Fox Haven is using regenerative practices to sequester carbon while gaining other benefits for soil and crop health.
+Fox Haven uses regenerative practices to sequester carbon while gaining other benefits for soil and crop health.

-- We practice crop rotation and cover cropping all year long, never leaving the ground bare, which protects topsoil, rebuilds nutrients, and diversifies microscopic organisms in the soil.
+- Crop rotation and cover cropping are practiced on all cultivated land year-round.
+Never leaving the ground bare protects topsoil, rebuilds nutrients, and diversifies microscopic organisms in the soil.

 - Healthy, rich, biologically diverse soil is also amended with compost from the farmhouse kitchens.

-Home organic gardens have a significant positive impact on the environment and on peoples’ health.
-Fox Haven’s demonstration gardens (vegetable, herb and flower), farm, classes, internships and projects teach principles and techniques, at any scale, to assist farmers and backyard gardeners in more sustainable practices to nourish people and the planet.
+Fox Haven’s demonstration gardens (vegetable, herbs, flowers, fruit and nuts), farm, classes, internships and projects teach principles and techniques, at any scale, to assist farmers and backyard gardeners in more sustainable practices to nourish people and the planet.

-- The Learning Center Farm is made up of 4 acres of naturally managed heritage apples, fruit, and herbs.
-We demonstrate the use of alley cropping with herbs in the middle of the orchard, as well as the use of hugelkulture and alley cropping with medicinal herbs.
+- Four acres of naturally managed heritage apples, fruit, and herbs reside at the Learning Center.
+We demonstrate the use of alley cropping with herbs in the middle of the orchard, as well as the use of hugelkulture beds to slowly break down nutrients in the soil.

-- Beekeeping happens throughout the farm on diverse established habitat for over 400 types of bees found in our region.
+- Beekeeping happens throughout the Learning Center and LLC farms on diverse established habitats for over 400 types of bees found in our region.
 To ensure our bees have sufficient nutrition for the winter, we only harvest excess honey once a year, just before the spring nectar flow.
 Wax from the hives is used in creating salves and herbal remedies.

 - Our Internships enrich research projects, formalize learning outcomes with hands-on experiences at Fox Haven, in partnership with institutions including Hood College, JMU, and the University of Maryland Applied Agriculture Program.

-- We offer between 5-10 herb farm internships each year.
-Interns plant, tend, harvest, study and create at-home products with the herbs and also assist in educating during the CSA classes.
+- Between 5-10 Learning Center herb farm internships are offered each year.
+Interns plant, tend, harvest, study, and craft herbal products with the herbs, and also assist in educating during the CSA classes.

 - In 2016, the Learning Center installed a solar array on the roof of the big red barn.
 Visiting students can use the online monitoring site in their classroom science projects.
 As of June 2019, this solar array has saved over 164,000 lbs. of CO2 emissions, equivalent to planting over 4,200 trees.